Nevada: Sports

 The Las Vegas Valley is home to the Vegas Golden Knights of the National Hockey League who began to play in the 2017–18 NHL season at T-Mobile Arena on the Las Vegas Strip in Paradise, the Las Vegas Raiders of the National Football League who began play at Allegiant Stadium in Paradise in 2020 after moving from Oakland, California, and the Las Vegas Aces of the WNBA who began playing in 2018 at Mandalay Bay Events Center after relocating from San Antonio.
+The Oakland Athletics of Major League Baseball plan to move to Las Vegas by 2027.

 Nevada takes pride in college sports, most notably its college football.
 College teams in the state include the Nevada Wolf Pack (representing the University of Nevada, Reno) and the UNLV Rebels (representing the University of Nevada, Las Vegas), both in the Mountain West Conference (MW).

 UNLV is most remembered for its men's basketball program, which experienced its height of supremacy in the late 1980s and early 1990s.
 Coached by Jerry Tarkanian, the Runnin' Rebels became one of the most elite programs in the country.
 In 1990, UNLV won the Men's Division I Championship by defeating Duke 103–73, which set tournament records for most points scored by a team and largest margin of victory in the national title game.

 In 1991, UNLV finished the regular season undefeated, a feat that would not be matched in Division I men's basketball for more than 20 years.
 Forward Larry Johnson won several awards, including the Naismith Award.
 UNLV reached the Final Four yet again, but lost their national semifinal against Duke 79–77.
 The Runnin' Rebels were the Associated Press pre-season No. 1 back to back (1989–90, 1990–91).
 North Carolina is the only other team to accomplish that (2007–08, 2008–09).